 Students will learn the concepts of our national, state, and local governments.
 They will be guided in developing an appropriate sense of responsible citizenship as participants in our democratic society.
 Topics covered include all branches of government and the interrelatedness of their functions and experiences to show students how government affects their daily life and how they can affect government.
 The course will contain more writing components and more in-depth analysis.
-The course will infuse career oriented activities and students will engage in the standards of the lowa Core Curriculum.
+Students will engage in the standards of the lowa Core Curriculum.